Do Targeted Job Ads Violate Age Discrimination Laws?

 It should be noted that at least one class action has already been filed in California, accusing a number of employers and targeted advertising platforms of illegal age discrimination.
 This case is in its early stages, and it is far from clear whether platforms like Facebook can be held liable under federal anti-discrimination laws for job ads posted by third parties.

 Employers, however, are unquestionably responsible for their own discriminatory actions.
 If you suspect you have been the victim of age discrimination in the hiring process, you should speak with a qualified New York employment attorney right away.
-Call the law Offices of Mahir S. Nisar at 646.760.6493 today if you need to speak with a lawyer today.
+Call the law Offices of Mahir S. Nisar today if you need to speak with a lawyer today.